Fabrice Hybert: L'Artère, le jardin des dessins

 In 2001, to mark the 20th anniversary of the appearance of AIDS, the Sidaction association launched a call for projects for the creation of a commemorative monument.
-Detached from the aesthetic of commemoration, Fabrice Hyber's project reflects the social, emotional or medical aspects linked to the virus.
-Spanning 1001 m2, the ensemble is made up of ceramics designed by the artist and produced in Monterrey, Mexico.
-Produced from 2002 to 2006, the work installed in the Parc de la Villette resembles, by its rhizomatic aspect, a vast storyboard.
+Hyber's project was an ensemble made up of ceramics designed by the artist and produced in Monterrey, Mexico.
+Produced from 2002 to 2006, the work installed in the Parc de la Villette is described as a rhizomatic storyboard.